shengli99/DynaPatch/README.md

-# DynaPatch
+# DynaPatch Project Website

-Pseudo code for DynaPatch
+Pseudo code for DynaPatch is in the code folder.

 This file keeps the router logic but removes the Adobe internal model code.
 This is used to help understand the router design.